aryaRB/python3-db-with-basics/README.md

 # python3-db-with-basics

-this are the code or programs i learned during my python tutorial.. projects coming soon with included database
+this are the code or programs for beginner python.. projects coming soon with included database